wlmeng11/ee367project/README.md

 EE 367 Final Project
 March 19, 2021

-A current version of the code can be found in the [Github repository](ADD LINK HERE).
+A current version of the code can be found in the [Github repository](https://github.com/wlmeng11/ee367project).
+Please see the [project page on my website](https://williammeng.com/ee367.html) for additional media.

 # Installation
 ## MATLAB